Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 \paragraph{Heuristic search methods}

-In Section~\ref{sec:afs:evaluation:heuristic-search-methods}, we additionally compare heuristic search methods that do not use a solver (cf.~Section~\ref{sec:afs:approach:univariate-heuristics}).
+We also evaluate heuristic search methods, which do not use a solver (cf.~Section~\ref{sec:afs:approach:univariate-heuristics}).
 In particular, we employ \emph{Greedy Replacement} (cf.~Algorithm~\ref{al:afs:greedy-replacement}), which is a sequential search method, and \emph{Greedy Balancing} (cf.~Algorithm~\ref{al:afs:greedy-balancing}), which is a simultaneous search method.
-In figures and tables, we use the abbreviations \emph{rep.} and \emph{bal.} to denote these heuristic search methods.
+In figures and tables, we use the abbreviations \emph{rep.} and \emph{bal.}.
 Since these heuristics assume univariate feature qualities (cf.~Equation~\ref{eq:afs:univariate-filter}), we only combine them with the univariate feature-selection methods \emph{MI} and \emph{Model Gain}.

 \paragraph{Search parametrization}